Beatrice Hicks: Legacy

 In 1950 Hicks and other women based on the East coast of the United States began meeting to form an organization, the goal of which was to advance female engineers and increase female participation in engineering.
 The organization was incorporated as the Society of Women Engineers (SWE) two years later.
 Hicks served as the president of SWE for two consecutive terms, from 1950 to 1952.
 In 1963 the Society of Women Engineers presented her with their highest honor, the Society of Women Engineers Achievement Award.
 Hicks toured the United States, championing the cause of female engineers through outreach and speaking engagements.
 She believed that while female engineers would initially be closely watched, they would also be quickly accepted.

 Alongside her SWE colleagues, including Ruth Shafer, Hicks organized the First International Conference of Women Engineers and Scientists in New York in 1964.

 Hicks was the first woman engineer to be hired by Western Electric, and both co-founder and first president of the Society of Women Engineers.

 “There's hardly a space shot from Cape Canaveral (Kennedy Space Center) that does not carry an environmental sensor designed and made by Beatrice Hicks.”
 (Fields, 1963) Hicks’ sensor was “an innovation that made possible the development of advanced technologies of the time and was a critical breakthrough to enabling space travel”.

-Awards and honors

-Because of her role in Newark Controls Company, Mademoiselle magazine named Hicks "Woman of the Year in Business" in 1952.
-In 1978 Hicks was elected to the National Academy of Engineering, the highest professional honor in engineering, and became the sixth woman elected.